-In December 2017 I undertook a sailing crossing of the Atlantic.
-This resulted in a lot of ‘sitting still and eating Jaffa cakes!
-So in 2018 I wanted to get back in shape.
-After some initial success, I plateaued around July and that’s when I decided to start working with RNT.
+In December 2017 I decided to go on a sailing trip crossing the Atlantic.
+This resulted in a lot of sitting still and eating Jaffa cakes!
+When I got back I wanted to get back in shape.
+After some initial success, I plateaued and in July 2018 I decided to start working with RNT.

 - Credibility: Two friends of mine Shiv and Akash had amazing results.

 - Results: I wanted results.
 I realised I was just working within the limits of my existing knowledge and therefore would only achieve what I had previously.
 This time I wanted more.